 Did you ever check who is reading your article?
 This is the most common mistake by the beginners.

-If your audience is a group of website developers or other group of information technology professionals, you should delve a little deeper in your analysis of the website.
-Along with the basics discussed in the previous steps, you should discuss: color schemes, alignment and visual organization; marketing capabilities and branding; functions of widgets, forms and html; browser capability and resolution, Loading speed, Flash or Jquery etc etc..
+If your audience is a group of website developers or other groups of information technology professionals, you should delve a little deeper in your analysis of the website.
+Along with the basics discussed in the previous steps, you should discuss color schemes, alignment, and visual organization; marketing capabilities and branding; functions of widgets, forms, and HTML; browser capability and resolution, Loading speed, Flash or Jquery etc etc..